 Es Vedra is a huge rock located 2.5 km off the southwest coast of Ibiza.
 This natural attraction is actually considered an island.
 Es Vedra is not inhabited, Cala d’Hort beach offers the best views if you wish to see it.
 Conspiracy theorists associate Es Vedra with mystical magnetic properties.
 Some even suggest that this is an underwater UFO base.

 The reality of course is very different.
 Es Vedra is little more than a chunk of limestone from the Betica Mountain Range.
 Seismic activity 155 million years ago caused a break-up of the mountain range.
-This resulted in the formation of the Balearic Islands.
+This resulted in the formation of the main Balearic Islands and many smaller islets.
 Whatever you choose to believe, Es Vedra is a must see attraction.
 This attraction is particularly beautiful given the magnificent Ibiza sunsets.

 Aquarium Cap Blanc